 4) Both the animals get killed by the Lion.

-This shows how uncertainty is situations leads to a pool of possible outcomes.
-In such uncertain and competitive situations, just like animals, human beings too have to make need-based decisions.
+In such uncertain and competitive situations, just like animals, human beings too have to make need based decision.

-Knowing that there is another animal waiting to eat that deer, the only optimal choice for the cheetah is to share the deer with the pack of hyena equally.
-Similarly humans, at the time of their vulnerabilities, often need to make optimal choices.
-A wonderful example of the same is seen in the movie- A Beautiful Mind, based on the life of John Nash, who came up with the Game Theory.
-It portrays how, in a bar, when any guy sees a beautiful girl, he thinks that he has all the opportunity to date that girl, but he neglects the fact that his friends must also have checked out that girl.
-If all of them go for the same girl, they will block each other and none of them will eventually get her.
-So, the only best choice is to approach the friends of the hot girl, so that everyone gets to go on a date.
+Knowing that there is another animal waiting to eat that deer, the only optimal choice for cheetah is to share the deer with the pack of hyena equally.
+Similarly, Humans at the time of their vulnerabilities often needs to choose optimal choices; for example, in a bar, when any guy sees a beautiful girl, he thinks that he has all the opportunity to date that girl, but he forgets that his friends have also set their eyes on that girl.
+If they all go for that girl, they will block each other and none of them will get her.
+So, the only best choice that the group of guys has is to approach the friends of that hot girl so that everyone will get to go on a date.

 Game theory is the study of strategies between players based on different payoffs so as to maximize the combined outcomes of the “game” in uncertainty.
 For John von Neumann and Oskar Morgenstern, the two economists who developed the idea, a strategy was “a complete plan: a plan which specifies what choices [the player] will make in every possible situation”.
-Game theory, in simplistic form, is used to study scenarios in which there are set players and objectives and as the game progresses, each player has to make a certain choice to get to the individual “optimal strategy”.
-Each objective is set off as a future payoff and a measure of equilibrium.
-This method is not a new rule in the investment business and many erudite investors might be aware of few examples of the Prisoners Dilemma or Zero-sum game.
+Game theory, in simplistic form, is used to study scenario in which there are set players and objectives.
+And as the game progresses, each player has to make a certain choice to get to the individual “optimal strategy”.
+Each objective is set off as future payoff and measure of equilibrium.
+This method is absolutely not a new role in the investment business and many erudite investors might be aware of few examples of the Prisoners Dilemma or Zero-sum game.

 In game theory, uncertainty is choices made by rational decision rather than unpredictable events we cannot influence.
 For example, a pharmaceutical company faces choices all the time, whether to market the product promptly and gain competition over rival firms or expand the testing period of the drugs.
 If a bankrupt company is being liquidated and its assets auctioned off, what is the ideal approach for the auction?
 What is the best way to structure proxy voting schedules?
 Since these decisions involve numerous parties, game theory provides the base for rational decision making.